GWSDAT v3.2 now released!

 Useful Links and Presentations

 GWSDAT is listed in the following ITRC guidance document: Groundwater statistics for Monitoring and Compliance

 Article: on GWSDAT in Science Direct

 The authors gratefully acknowledge those people who have contributed their knowledge and time to the development of GWSDAT.

-The authors wish to express their gratitude to Adrian Bowman, Ludger Evers and Daniel Molinari from the department of Statistics, University of Glasgow, for their invaluable contributions to the development of the spatiotemporal algorithm.
+The authors wish to express their gratitude to Craig Alexander, Adrian Bowman, Ludger Evers, Marnie Low, Claire Miller, Daniel Molinari and Peter Radvanyi from the department of Statistics, University of Glasgow, for their invaluable contributions to the development of the spatiotemporal algorithm.

 Thanks also to Ewan Mercer from the University of Glasgow for his assistance in the development of the GWSDAT user interface.